 There are several different varieties of candles that you can make.
-Based on the type you’d like to create, you will need to choose the correct wick and wax.
+You will need to choose the correct wick and wax based on the type you’d like to create.
 Not all wicks and waxes will work the way you need them to based on the type of candle.

-- Votives – Votives are also small, cylindrical candles but a little bit taller than tealights.
-They usually stand at about 2-3 inches tall with a diameter of about 1.5 inches wide.
+- Votives are also small, cylindrical candles but a little bit taller than tealights.
+They usually stand at about 2-3 inches tall, with a diameter of about 1.5 inches wide.
 Votive candles are free-standing but can be placed in glass containers to hold the melted wax while it is burning.

 - Pillars – Pillars are thick, firm cylindrical candles that can be free-standing or placed in hurricane containers.
 They generally have a diameter of two inches or more and come in various heights.
 It’s essential to be attentive to the time you keep a pillar candle burning.
 If you have a 2-inch diameter candle, avoid letting it burn for longer than 2 hours.
 For a 3-inch diameter, the limit should be 3 hours and so on.
 However, selecting the right wick will help minimize the concerns of the wax pouring over the sides.